Impact health care through innovative leadership.

 The goal of DNP practice, in addition to providing excellent care to patients, is to optimize health care delivery through effective systems transformation, or planned change.
 As DNP graduates plan and implement their practice with individuals and populations, they integrate the spiritual, biological, social, psychological and cultural factors that influence human responses to health and illness.

-- Implement the highest levels of advanced nursing care
+- Implement the highest levels and quality of advanced nursing care

 - Provide leadership in health care organizations for the promotion of comprehensive, holistic patient care

-- Implement change within integrated health care systems
+- Lead change within integrated health care systems

 - Make decisions based on the integration of a strong knowledge base, personal and professional values and diverse cultural, religious, spiritual and ethical perspectives